 Theoretical modelling of our lanthanoid-polyoxometalate complexes is carried out in collaboration with colleagues Dr Lars Goerigk and with Dr Alyona Starikova (Southern Federal University, Russia).
 The detailed physical characterisation of the synthesised species affords an understanding of the key electronic and magnetic properties and allows correlation with the molecular structure.
-To this end, we perform magnetic measurements on the synthesised materials in collaboration with A/Prof Guy Jameson, magnetic measurements in collaboration with Prof Keith Murray (Monash University) and Dr E Carolina Sañudo (University of Barcelona, Spain), photomagnetic and EPR studies in collaboration with Dr Lorenzo Sorace (University of Florence, Italy), X-ray absorption studies with Dr Hugh Harris (University of Adelaide), inelastic neutron scatteing studies with Dr Richard Mole, photophysical measurements with Dr Evan Moore (University of Queensland) and Prof Christian Reber (University of Montreal) and electrochemical studies in collaboration with Prof Alan Bond and Dr Jie Zhang (Monash University).
-New collaborations for DFT calculations with Prof Rob Stranger (Australian National University) and Dr Xavi Lopez and Prof Josep Poblet (Universitat Rovira i Virgili, Spain) are providing invaluable insights into the electronic structure of our VT complexes.
+To this end, we perform Mössbauer spectroscopy on the synthesised materials in collaboration with A/Prof Guy Jameson, magnetic measurements in collaboration with Prof Keith Murray (Monash University) and Dr E Carolina Sañudo (University of Barcelona, Spain), photomagnetic and EPR studies in collaboration with Dr Lorenzo Sorace (University of Florence, Italy) and Dr Rodolpe Clérac (CRPP-CNRS, Bordeaux, France), inelastic neutron scattering studies with Dr Richard Mole (ANSTO), and photophysical measurements with A/Prof Max Massi (Curtin University).
+A new collaboration for DFT calculations with Dr Alyona Starikova (Southern Federal University, Russia) is providing invaluable insights into the electronic structure of our VT complexes.
 We are also working on coordination polymers in collaboration with Dr Carol Hua.
 Colette is an Associate Investigator in the ARC Centre of Excellence for Exciton Science.
 We also oversee the SQUID magnetometer in the Melbourne Magnetometry Laboratory.